SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Numerical Experiments

 \paragraph{The complex \texorpdfstring{$\phi^4$}{phi 4} scalar field theory in two dimensions} The complex $\phi^4$ theory offers a simple yet versatile framework for investigating interacting scalar fields.
 It plays a crucial role in understanding spontaneous symmetry breaking (including the Higgs mechanism) and critical phenomena~\cite{doi:10.1142/4733}, while providing a key testbed for the machine learning community to develop theoretical techniques and numerical methods~\cite{pmlr-v162-vaitl22a,pmlr-v162-matthews22a,vaitl2024fast}.
 We consider the action with quartic interactions,

-where $\bfx = \bfx_1 + i \bfx_2$ are the complex scalar fields, the subscript $j$ labels the lattice sites in the two-dimensional lattice volume $V=8\times 8$, the $\kappa$ and $\lambda$ are the couplings of the theory, and $\hat{\mu}$ denotes the interactions between nearest neighbours.
-The term $\alpha\,\text{Re}(\bfx)$ introduces an additional component designed to break the $U(1)$ symmetry of the theory, thereby increasing the complexity of the learning task.\footnote{This system can serve as a proxy to describe a quantum field theory with two flavors of differing masses~\cite{WITTEN1993159}.} We emphasize that while prior studies have often focused on \textit{real} scalar fields, physical fields are complex-valued.
-Therefore, we here compare SESaMo with canonicalization~\cite{PhysRevD.103.074504} and naïve RealNVP when sampling $\bfx\in\mathbb{C}^n$.
+where $\bfx = \bfx_1 + i \bfx_2$ are the complex scalar fields, the subscript $j$ labels the lattice sites in the two-dimensional lattice volume $V=N_x\times N_t=8\times 8$, the $\kappa$ and $\lambda$ are the couplings of the theory, and $\hat{\mu}$ denotes the interactions between nearest neighbours.
+The term $\alpha\,\text{Re}(\bfx)$ introduces an additional component designed to break the continuous $U(1)$ symmetry of the theory, thereby increasing the complexity of the learning task.\footnote{This system can serve as a proxy to describe a quantum field theory with two flavors of differing masses~\cite{WITTEN1993159}.} We emphasize that while prior studies have often focused on \textit{real} scalar fields, physical fields are complex-valued.
+Therefore, we compare SESaMo with FAB and VMoNF when sampling $\bfx\in\mathbb{C}^n$.
+Canonicalization could not be applied here.
 The ESS obtained by each model is detailed in~\Cref{tab:ess} for both broken ($\alpha \neq 0$) and unbroken ($\alpha = 0$) $U(1)$ symmetry.
 Across both conditions, SESaMo achieved the highest ESS, indicating its superior ability to incorporate the underlying physical symmetries into the flow model.
 Additional results, including the density plots, are available in App.~\ref{app:additionalexp}.
 Moreover, App.~\ref{app:additionalexp} also demonstrates how SESaMo outperforms the baselines of RealNVP and canonicalization in the case of \textit{real} scalar field theory.